-Mpanzu's 'crazy journey' to brink of Premier League
+Mpanzu's remarkable journey to brink of Premier League

 "He's pivotal to our success, the way he is, the way he interacts with everyone."

-Having initially arrived on loan, Mpanzu's move was made permanent by then manager John Still in January 2014 and he scored his first Luton goal in a 7-0 win over Hereford the following month.
+Having arrived on loan, Mpanzu's move was made permanent by then manager John Still in January 2014 and he scored his first Luton goal in a 7-0 win over Hereford the following month.

-By the end of that season, they were celebrating promotion back to the English Football League having won 30 of their 46 games and earning 101 points, 19 more than runners-up Cambridge United.
+By the end of that season, they were celebrating promotion back to the English Football League (EFL) having won 30 of their 46 games and earning 101 points, 19 more than runners-up Cambridge United.

 Having taken five years to escape non-league football, it took four more to take the next step as, having lost to Blackpool in the 2017 play-offs, they went up from League Two 12 months later under Nathan Jones.

-By the end of the 2018-19 campaign, Jones had left for Stoke City, but club stalwart Harford was reinstalled as interim boss to guide them to a second successive promotion.
+By the end of the 2018-19 campaign, Jones had left for Stoke City, but club stalwart Harford was reinstalled as interim boss and guided them to a second successive promotion.

-How does Mpanzu regard that period looking back?
+Looking back, how does Mpanzu regard that period?

-"Dropping out of West Ham, you think 'oh oh, here I am out of the league' but to get promoted first season in that first six months I was here was a great achievement," he told BBC Three Counties Radio.
+"Dropping out of West Ham, you think 'uh oh, here I am out of the league', but to get promoted first season in that first six months I was here was a great achievement," he told BBC Three Counties Radio.

 "Then we just ran through the leagues, [but] that heartache of losing in the play-offs to Blackpool, drawing 3-3, conceding a goal in the last couple of minutes was tough."